Could Nicki Minaj Have Remy Ma Sent Back To Prison For Her Diss Tracks?

 “I will f*** you up before I sue you,” Remy Ma continued amid her beef with Nicki Minaj, “but this is the world that we live in with n****s that’s broke and lame talking about money.”

-Nicki is still yet to respond to Remy’s scathing diss tracks, though fans tweeted about Remy being arrested after she dropped “ShETHER” last month, joking that she “murdered” Minaj with her scathing seven minute diss track.
+Nicki is still yet to respond to Remy’s scathing diss tracks, though fans tweeted about Remy being arrested after she dropped “ShETHER” last month, joking that she “murdered” Minaj with her scathing seven-minute diss track.

 “I was with Nicki the whole time.
 Until I just heard Remy diss her!!
 Ummm… ok Remy.
 U need to be arrested for murder!”
 Twitter user @Laughat_Dj tweeted, while @Aj_theBlac wrote, “Remy Ma boutta get arrested for murdering Nicki.”

-Others even joked that the song may have violated her probation, calling “ShETHER” “violence.”
+Others even joked that the song might have violated her probation, calling “ShETHER” “violence.”

 Notably, Ma held no prisoners when slamming Minaj on “ShETHER” as DanceHallHipHop.com reported that the rapper “touched on everything including booty shots, Nicki’s brother rape charge, and some serious allegations about the Young Money femcee having sex with Trey Songz and Ebro.”

-As for Minaj, she’s stayed suspiciously quiet amid the beef and hasn’t spoken out about her fans allegedly threatening to have Ma sent back to prison or the accusations of supposed copyright infringement, though Jezebal reported that Minaj appeared to clap back briefly last month with an Instagram post that has since been deleted.
+As for Minaj, she’s stayed suspiciously quiet amid the beef and hasn’t spoken out about her fans allegedly threatening to have Ma sent back to prison or the accusations of supposed copyright infringement, though Jezebel reported that Minaj appeared to clap back briefly last month with an Instagram post that has since been deleted.

-According to the site, Minaj clapped back at Remy following the release of “ShETHER” by posting the less than stellar sales figures for Remy’s single with Fat Joe “Plata O Plomo,” but then deleted the post shortly afterwards.
+According to the site, Minaj clapped back at Remy following the release of “ShETHER” by posting the less than stellar sales figures for Remy’s single with Fat Joe “Plata O Plomo,” but then deleted the post shortly afterward.

 As for why Remy unloaded on Nicki with two serious diss tracks, Ma recently spoke out about her beef with Minaj during an appearance on The Wendy Williams Show in which she slammed her fellow rapper and dressed in all black because she claimed she was attending Minaj’s funeral.

-Remy told Williams that she slammed Nicki because of what Minaj gets up to “behind the scenes” according to BET, claiming that Nicki supposedly has been making sure “awards don’t go to me or she’s not going to be attendance” during their years long feud.
+Remy told Williams that she slammed Nicki because of what Minaj gets up to “behind the scenes” according to BET, claiming that Nicki supposedly has been making sure “awards don’t go to me or she’s not going to be attendance” during their years-long feud.

 Ma also went on to accuse Nicki, who she’s been locked in a nasty feud with for several years, of urging “people to make bad reports” about her record sales as well as claiming that she’s been doing “anything I’m doing to make me look less and make her look better.”